freeCodeCamp/freeCodeCamp/guide/english/linux/getting-started/index.md

 ---
 ## Choosing a distribution.

-There are various types of Linux distributions to choose from nowadays, choosing one is a major concern in the currently Linux world.
-Taking in consideration easy to use OSs, the top dogs in this category are:
+There are various types of Linux distributions to choose from nowadays, choosing one is a significant concern in the current Linux world.
+Taking into consideration easy to use OSs, the top dogs in this category are:
-Ubuntu - Derivative of the stable Debian system, Ubuntu thrives in the a easy to use and up to date environment.
+Ubuntu - Derivative of the stable Debian system, Ubuntu thrives in the easy to use and up to date environment.
 Mint - Based on Ubuntu and Debian, this OS has great features like Ubuntu's PPA compatibility, the apt package manager.
-The base mint distribution remind of Windows, this can be a nice characteristic for users comming from Windows.
+The base mint distribution has some similarities to the Windows UI - this can be an excellent characteristic for users coming from Windows.
-Trisquel - A distribution  derived from Ubuntu that focuses on only utilizing fully free software, avoiding proprietary software.
+Trisquel - A distribution derived from Ubuntu that focuses on only utilizing entirely free software, avoiding proprietary software.
 Trisquel is endorsed by the Free Software Foundation (FSF).

 ## Installing.